 Finding a Job that Works for You

 Fortunately, you can avoid this trap.
-There are actually good home based business opportunities, but they will not require you to purchase kits and materials up front.
+There are actually wonderful, reputable direct sales companies, that offer low or no start-up costs (They typically do charge for your startup kit, but you actually get something for your money).
 If the company is asking you for money, this is usually a big warning sign that it is nothing more than another scam.
 Another big warning is if the job is advertised as “Craft Assembly”.
 Instead, you need to look for jobs listed as “artisan” work or something similar.
 I am not sure if the companies listed in the Home Employment Directory ask for money – but I do know that sometimes companies like this do require you to buy a few kits and send in samples of your work – so that would be a cost to think about.

 In reality, legitimate craft assembly jobs are few and far between.
 If you love doing art projects and find that you enjoy crafts, a better option would be to start a home based business around your passion.
 Start an Etsy shop and sell your own creations.
 If you don’t want to start a business from the ground up, become a consultant with a scrapbooking company and host parties where friends can get together and do crafts while buying supplies from you.
 I was a StampinUp rep for a few years and loved it.
 However, my site MoneyMakingMommy.com just involves too much of a time commitment and I cannot meet the sales quotas that are needed to stay active.
 Love their products though and there are other companies like Creative Memories and Close to My Heart to name a few.

 Avoid the Scams and Pursue Your Passion